Common Name: Dame's Rocket

 Provincial Designation: Noxious

-Dame's rocket is native to Europe and southwest Asia and was introduced to North America as an ornamental flower in the 1600s.
+Dame's rocket is native to Europe and southwest Asia and was introduced to North America as an ornamental flower.

 It is a prolific seed producer that can quickly form dense stands in moist, shaded grassland areas and along woodland edges.